Is there a penalty if I fail to file a return or pay tax by the due date?

 Heavy additional tax

-If a taxpayer disguises or hides all or a part of the underlying facts for taxation, it is supposed to impose heavy additional tax of 35% as a substitute for additional tax for understatement, or 40% as a substitute for additional tax for failure to file.
+If a taxpayer disguises or hides all or a part of the underlying facts for taxation, it is generally supposed that a heavy additional tax as a substitute for additional tax for understatement is imposed at 35% of the increase in the principal amount of tax by amendment or correction, or at 40% as a substitute for additional tax for failure to file.

-Moreover, extra 10% is added on rates of the foregoing if either additional tax for failure to file or heavy additional tax has been imposed within 5 years with regard to the same item of tax.
+Moreover, extra 10% is added on rates of the foregoing if an additional tax for failure to file or a heavy additional tax has been imposed within 5 years with regard to the tax (Note 2).